Skip to Main Content

 Research and discoveries add to a body of knowledge.
 They frequently lead to new creations, products, services, treatments, and various innovations.
 When ethics and integrity are compromised, it has negative effects in many areas:

-• Waste of funds or resources.
+• Wastes of funds, time, or resources.

 • Identifying misconduct: research misconduct often takes a long time to identify after it happens.